sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 	* We modernized critical JavaScript code, slightly improving browser interaction performance.
 	* We modernized some CSS code, slightly reducing the plugin file sizes.
 	* We modernized some PHP code, slightly improving server response times.
+	* We changed the load sequence of the plugin to remove action overhead.
+It now loads at `init`, instead of `plugins_loaded`.
+		* Simultaneously, it resolves a deprecation notice with WordPress 6.7, which may be [reverted in 6.7.1](https://core.trac.wordpress.org/ticket/62462).
 * **Removed:**
 	* "SEO Trends and Updates" are no longer available.
 We had different plans for what would've been displayed (i.e., our own news feed), but it devolved into a marketing channel for Google unintentionally.
 		* The transient data for this (`tsfem_latest_seo_feed`) will be cleaned up automatically by WordPress.